seyyedaliayati/CrawlDefiHackLabs/README.md

 Number of Test Cases: 233

 # TODOs
-- [ ] Update files to store in csv instead of json.
+- [ ] Update files to store in csv/plaintext instead of json.
 - [ ] Update ChatGPT prompt.
 - [ ] Create the train/eval dataset --> (interface, vuln, testcase, explain).
 - [ ] Check if more properties are needed?